Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Network Model and Problem Statement

 \section{Network Model and Problem Statement}

 We consider a wireless network consisting of a set $\mathcal{N}=\left\{1, 2, ..., N\right\}$ of users and a set $\mathcal{K}=\left\{1, 2, ..., K\right\}$ of shared orthogonal channels (i.e., subbands).
 The users transmit over the shared channels using a random access protocol.
-At each time slot, each user is allowed to choose a single channel for transmission with a certain attempt probability (i.e., Aloha-type narrowband transmission).
+At each time slot, each user is allowed to choose a single channel for transmission with a certain transmission probability (i.e., Aloha-type narrowband transmission).
 We assume that users are backlogged, i.e., all users always have packets to transmit.
 Transmission on channel $k$ is successful if only a single user transmits over channel $k$ in a given time slot.
+Otherwise, a collision occurs.
+Note that in the case where $N\leq K$, channel-user allocation is feasible, in which all users can always transmit and avoid collisions.
+The proposed algorithm in this paper applies to both $N\leq K$, and $N>K$ cases.
 After each time slot (say $t$), in which each user (say $n$) has attempted to transmit a packet, it receives a binary observation $o_n(t)$, indicating whether its packet was successfully delivered or not (i.e., ACK signal).
 If the packet has been successfully delivered, then $o_n(t)=1$.
 Otherwise, if the transmission has failed (i.e., a collision occurred), then $o_n(t)=0$.